Subscribe to updates

 Open Council Network is an independent organisation.
 We report on City of London and are not the council.
 About us

-The Policy and Resources Committee meeting scheduled for 16 April 2026 was set to cover a range of significant topics, including proposals for a new Business Improvement District in the City Riverside area, an update on the Climate Action Strategy, and the renewal of Lead Member roles.
-The committee was also scheduled to discuss the reinstatement of a Public Spaces Protection Order related to the London Marathon.
+The Policy and Resources Committee meeting scheduled for 16 April 2026 was set to discuss a range of significant items, including proposals for a Business Improvement District in the City Riverside area, an update on the Climate Action Strategy, and the reinstatement of a Public Spaces Protection Order related to the London Marathon.
+The committee was also scheduled to consider the renewal of Lead Member roles and review actions arising from a Local Government Association (LGA) Corporate Peer Challenge.

 City River Partnership - Proposal to Progress Arrangements for the City Riverside Business Improvement District